Explore Science-first Philosophy

 Mike's Takeaway:

-Hume was not saying smart people believe nothing.
-He is not telling us to become frozen skeptics, afraid to trust anything.
-He is saying belief should be earned.
+Hume’s quote from 1748 was not saying smart people believe nothing.
+He was not telling us to become frozen skeptics, afraid to trust anything.
+He was saying belief should be earned.
 Let confidence rise, but make it rise for a reason.

 Analysis By Michael Alan Prestwood